Duncan MacLeod: TV series background

-Preferring friendship, art, and the exchange of knowledge to violence and killing, Duncan travels the world and becomes allies with other immortals if they don't feel the need to challenge him.
+Preferring friendship, art, and the exchange of knowledge to violence and killing, Duncan travels the world and becomes an ally of other immortals if they don't challenge him.
 Close immortal friends include Hugh "Fitz" Fitzcairn and the thief Amanda.
 Duncan has an on-again, off-again relationship with Amanda.
-Duncan joins fights and wars when he believes he follows a just cause, leading him to become an experienced warrior.
+He also joins fights and wars when he believes he follows a just cause, leading him to become an experienced warrior.
 Originally taking pride in being reckless and a little uneducated, he matures into a worldly person, becoming knowledgeable in many fields and martial arts, and learning many languages.
 He comes to appreciate the practices and wisdom of other cultures.

 In the Middle East, Duncan trains with an Arabian immortal named Hamza el Kahir.
 In Europe, he trains with an immortal named Tjanefer (calling himself "Graham Ashe"), who had taught Connor's own mentor Juan Sánchez-Villalobos Ramírez, and then another named Pierre Segur.
 All three of these friendships are cut short when each teacher is challenged and killed by other immortals.
-In 1778, he befriends and trains under the samurai Hideo Koto in Japan.
+In 1778, Duncan befriends and trains under the samurai Hideo Koto in Japan.
 When Koto sacrifices himself for MacLeod, the Highlander inherits his katana and swears to protect the man's family for as long as he lives.
 After leaving Japan, Duncan meets May-Ling Shen, a Chinese immortal warrior, and former courtesan, in 1780.
 Surprised that the warrior "Master Shen" is a woman, Duncan becomes her student in martial arts.
-Briefly, they are lovers as well before parting as friends.
+Briefly, they are lovers before parting as friends.
 Duncan later becomes involved in the Napoleonic Wars, during which he befriends the immortal priest Darius.
 As the war draws to a close, Duncan decides to relocate to America, hoping to find a more peaceful life in the "New World."

 In America, Duncan lives with the Sioux people, taking a lover named Little Deer and helping raise her child Kahani, whom he loves as his own.
 When the tribe is later murdered by white colonials and a bigoted immortal named Kern, Duncan temporarily leaves society and the Game by living in isolation on holy ground.
 By 1847, Duncan leaves and returns to Europe for a time.
 In 1851, he learns new sword fighting techniques from Otavio Corsone, a former student of Ramírez.
 Their friendship ends when Duncan realizes the noble-born sees the Scottish Highlander as a barbarian beneath his class.
 Years later, Duncan joins the American Civil War, becoming a scout for the Union Army and a conductor in the Underground Railroad.
-He spends some time in a Confederate prison camp.
+He also spends some time in a Confederate prison camp.
 After the war, he travels between the U.S. and Europe, having different adventures and professions.
 During World War I, he works as an army medic in Europe.
 During World War II, he is in London for a time before joining the French Resistance.
 Afterward, he aids Jewish refugees before returning to North America.